HeloisaJunqueiraBarbosa/castaway_probem-repo/README.md

 1. Compile the program using

         sh ./compile.sh

 2. Execute the program using 5 diferents terminals:

   - First terminal run the commands

         sudo systemctl start omniNames

 		WRBackbone

   - Second terminal cd to the folder of viewer/ and execute the command

         ./viewer

   - Third treminal cd to the folder of world/ and execute the command

         ./world

-        - Second terminal cd to the folder of shark/ and execute the command
+  - Fourth terminal cd to the folder of shark/ and execute the command

         ./shark

-        - Third treminal cd to the folder of human/ and execute the command
+  - Fifth treminal cd to the folder of human/ and execute the command

         ./human

 3. To stop the execution of the program press Ctrl+c in the viewer, world, shark and human terminal